ApiLogicServer/Docs/docs/Architecture-Internals.md

 * multiple docker images (arm, amd)

+* arm image unable to load odbc *and* run in VSCode .devcontainer

 I am eager for suggestions to simplify / unify sql/server and odbc usage.
 I'd hoped that `mcr.microsoft.com/devcontainers/python:3.11-bullseye` might include odbc, but it did not appear to be the case.
 Since this image is considerably larger (1.77G) than python:3.9.4-slim-bullseye (895M), I went with the python versions.

 &nbsp;